-Evacuation How to safely move students and visitors to designated assembly areas from classrooms, outside areas, cafeterias, and other school locations.
+Evacuation + How to safely move students and visitors to designated assembly areas from classrooms, outside areas, cafeterias, and other school locations.
 How to evacuate when the primary route is unusable.
 How to evacuate students who are not with a teacher or staff member.
-How to evacuate individuals with disabilities (along with service animals and assistive devices, e.g., wheelchairs) and others with access and functional needs, including language, transportation, and medical needs.
+How to evacuate individuals with disabilities (along with service animals and assistive.g., wheelchairs) and others with access and functional needs, including language, transportation, and medical needs.
 On-site evacuation assembly areas provide adequate distance from building, are away from hazards such as roads or streams, and will not interfere with emergency response.
 Specify where evacuating from and where evacuating to on-site.
 Off-site evacuation locations are established prior to an emergency.
-Should provide shelter from the elements and should be in location that will not interfere with emergency response when re-unifying students with parents/guardians.
+Should provide sh from the elements and should be in location that will not interfere with emergency res when re-unifying students with parents/guardians.
 At least two off-site evacuation sites are off your school grounds; procedures for routinely checking evacuation sites and routes; procedures for updating MOUs.
-Lockout Courses of action to secure buildings and grounds during incidents that pose an imminent concern outside of the school.
+Lockout + Courses of action to secure buildings and grounds during incidents that pose an imminent concern outside of the school.
 How to curtail outdoor activities and quickly move students and staff indoors.
 How to ensure all students and staff are inside before locking doors.
 How to ensure the continuation of normal school activities.
+How to curtail outdoor activities and quickly move students and staff indoors.
+How to ensure all students and staff are inside before locking doors.
+How to ensure the continuation of normal school activities.
 How staff or students report suspicious activity should it be observed.
-Lockdowr י ז How a lockdown will be initiated.
+Lockdowr וא + How a lockdown will be initiated.
 Codes should not be used.
 Announcements should be clear and concise and provide the location of the threat if known.
 Additional measures could include sounds, lights, and electronic communications such as text messages.
 How particular classroom and building characteristics (i.e., windows, doors) impact possible lockdown courses of action.
-How to lock down students, staff, and visitors, including those who are not with staff or in a classroom (e.g., in the hall, bathroom, breakroom).
+How to lock down students, staff, and visitors, including those who are not with staff classroom (e.g., in the hall, bathroom, breakroom).
 How to react if an intruder gains access to a room in lockdown.
 How to silently communicate essential information with staff and administrators.
-Consider sharing staff cell phone contacts and establishing an emergency group to quickly allow for silent communication in a lockdown or other emergency.
+Con sharing staff cell phone contacts and establishing an emergency group to quickly allow communication in a lockdown or other emergency.
 How students and staff will know when the building is safe.
 A lockdown should only end when the classroom is physically released by law enforcement.
 Lockdown rally point locations are identified where staff and students should go in the event they are outside when the school goes into lockdown.
-Locations should be chosen that will take them away from the building affected by the lockdown.
+Locations should be chosen that we them away from the building affected by the lockdown.